Protected customer data

 Privacy and data protection are critical foundations for ecommerce and are important to merchants and their customers.
 The protected customer data requirements focus on data minimization, transparency, and security so that you can better support a merchant's path towards compliance with privacy and data protection rules.

-When your app uses API version 2022-10 or later, the review process for your public, published app might require action as described in the following table:
+When your app uses the Admin API or the Customer Account API, the review process for your public, published app might require action as described in the following table:

 Level | Data use | Partner actions |